koraytugay/koraytugay.github.io/content/literature/how-to-talk.md

 ### Mistakes to Avoid
 <dl>
     <dt>Do not exaggerate it.</dt>
-    <dd>There is no reason to answer a kid saying <em>It seems like you want to go to your Michael's.</em> when he says <em>Dad, can I go to Michael's?</em>.
+    <dd>There is no reason to answer a kid saying <em>It seems like you want to go to your Michael's</em> when he says <em>Dad, can I go to Michael's?</em>.
 Reflecting the feelings is a helpful way for a child to discover what they are going through, not a recepie to follow blindly.</dd>
     <dt>Do not ask how they feel.</dt>
     <dd>Since they are already struggling with a situation, this will only add yet another task on their shoulders.
 It is totally normal they might not know how they feel, this is why you listen and name the feeling for them.</dd>
     <dt>Put some effort in.</dt>
-    <dd>Do not simply say <em>I agree with you.</em> or <em>I understand you.</em> Also, do not simply repeat what they say.
-There is also no point saying <em>Seems like you do not like David.</em> when a kid approaches you telling <em>I do not like David.</em>.
+    <dd>Do not simply say <em>I agree with you</em> or <em>I understand you</em> Also, do not simply repeat what they say.
+There is no point saying <em>Seems like you do not like David</em> when a kid approaches you telling <em>I do not like David</em>.
 You must put some effort in, at least put yourself in the child's shoes and tell how you would have felt.</dd>
     <dt>Accepting feelings does not mean accepting behaviour.</dt>
-    <dd>Take away the butter from their hands as you say <em>I can see that you are having fun making designs in the butter with your fork.
-Butter is not for playing with.
-If you want to make designs, you can use your play-dohs.</em>.</dd>
+    <dd>Take away the butter from their hands as you say <em>I can see that you are having fun making designs in the butter with your fork, but butter is not for playing with, that is what play-doh is for</em>.</dd>
 </dl>

 ### Things to Try